 I created the Combat Sanshou system to form a bridge between both sports Sanshou and self defense techniques from traditional styles.
 But the goal is of course self-defense.

-Each set contains two DVDs and holds about four hours of instructional material.
+Each set contains about four hours of instructional material.
 No fluff or filler, all solid information.
 The sets are divivded into three distinct topics:

 How do you fight best if you’re light and fast?

 In this video, I show how to adapt the Combat Sanshou curriculum to your specific body type and make the techniques work better for you.
 But you also learn how to switch from one strategy to the other and how to combine them.
 Bonus footage of live scenario training against a padded attacker.